 Sir Tim Smit KBE is the co-founder of the Eden Project.

-In 1987 Tim moved to Cornwall where he met John Nelson and together they ‘discovered’ and then restored the Lost Gardens of Heligan, which is the most visited private garden in the UK and has been voted the Nation’s Favourite Garden.
+In 1987 Tim moved to Cornwall where he met John Nelson and together they ‘discovered’ and then restored the Lost Gardens of Heligan.
+Tim remains a Director of the gardens to the present day.

 Eden is proud of its success in changing people’s perception of the potential for and the application of science, by communicating and interpreting scientific concepts through the use of art, drama and storytelling as well as living up to its mission to take a pivotal role in local regeneration.
 It demonstrates once and for all that sustainability is not about sandals and nut cutlets, it is about good business practice and the citizenship values of the future.

-Tim Smit lives in Cornwall.
-He is a regular speaker at conferences, dinners and other events.
-In his free time he enjoys reading, film, music and art.
+He lives in Lostwithiel, Cornwall and in his free time he enjoys reading, film, music and art.